chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 ## Public Key Augmentation {#augment-public-key}

 The public key augmentation function (AugmentPublicKey) derives a per-metadata public key that is used in the core protocol.
+The hash function used for HKDF is that which is associated with the RSAPBSSA instance and denoted by the `Hash` parameter.
+Note that the input to HKDF is expanded to account for bias in the output distribution.

 ~~~
 AugmentPublicKey(pkS, info)